If you have had a long working life in Sweden, but with a low wage you may be entitled to the income pension complement.

 If you live in or move to another country

 You can receive income pension complement if you live in or move to another EU country/EES-country or Switzerland, or a country that Sweden has an agreement with regarding social security.
-However, if you live in or move to another country, you are not entitled to an income pension complement.
+However, if you live in or move to a another country, you are not entitled to an income pension complement.

 The following countries have an agreement with Sweden regarding social security; Bosnia and Herzegovina, Chile, India, Israel, Canada, Cape Verde, Philippines, Morocco, Québec (Canada Convention), Serbia, South Korea, Turkey and USA.